Dzanga-Sangha Special Reserve

 Best Time to Visit

-The best time to visit Dzanga-Sangha Special Reserve is during the dry season, which runs from December to February.
-During this time, the weather is pleasant, and the animals are more active, making it easier to spot them.
-However, keep in mind that this is also the peak tourist season, so be sure to book your accommodations and activities in advance.
+The ideal time to visit Dzanga-Sangha is during the dry season, from December to February.
+The weather is more favorable, and wildlife is easier to spot.
+However, this period also attracts more visitors, so it’s wise to book accommodations and activities in advance.

 How to Get There